claudialsm/Tapau/README.md

 - Responsive web design

 ## How you can contribute:
-- Create layout for new pages e.g. detailed information on destinations/pricing available
+- Create layout for new pages e.g. detailed information on destinations/travel plans available
 - Contribute content for the new pages